bobtfish/AWSnycast/README.md

 N.B.
 Whilst publishing routes to *from* AWS into your datacenter's BGP would be useful, at this time that is beyond the goals for this project.

+# Trying it out

+In the tests/integration folder, there is [Terraform](terraform.io) code which will build a simple AWS VPC, with 2 AZs and 2 NAT machines (with HA and failover), and AWSnycast setup.

+To try this, you can just run _make_ then _terraform apply_ in that directory to build the example network, then _make sshnat_ to log into one of the machines, and _journalctl -u awsnycast_ to view the logs.

+Try terminating one of the machines and watch routes fail over!

+# Installation

+You need go installed to build this project (go 1.4 or 1.5).

+Once you have go installed, and a GOPATH setup, you should be able to install with:

+    go get github.com/bobtfish/AWSnycast
+    go install github.com/bobtfish/AWSnycast

+This will install the software to the bin directory in the first part of your GOPATH.

+Run this to find it:

+    echo $(echo $GOPATH|cut -d: -f1)/bin/AWSnycast

+# Running it

+You can run AWSnycast -h to get a list of helpful options:

+    Usage of AWSnycast:
+      -debug
+            Enable debugging
+      -f string
+            Configration file (default "/etc/awsnycast.yaml")
+      -noop
+            Don't actually *do* anything, just print what would be done -oneshot
+            Run route table manipulation exactly once, ignoring healthchecks, then exit

+Once you've got it fully setup, you shouldn't need any options.

 # Configuration

 Which routes to advertise into which route tables is configured with a YAML config file.

+By default AWSnycast will look for this in /etc/awsnycast.yaml

 An example config is shown below: